 Can I use the conformity documents from CE marking towards a UKCA mark?

 Because current UK regulations are based on existing CE directives, manufacturer and third-party conformity assessment documents used in the CE marking process can be presented as proof of conformity for a UKCA mark in most cases.

-Holdes of all Element UK Notified Body certificates were given the option to have their certificates transferred to another Element Notified Body (within or recognized by the EU-27).
-Element in the UK has become a UK Approved Body under the UKCA radio equipment, EMC, and ATEX regulations.
+Holders of all Element UK Notified Body certificates were given the option to have their certificates transferred to another Element Notified Body (within or recognized by the EU-27).
+Element in the UK has become a UK Approved Body under the UKCA radio equipment, EMC, and UKEX regulations.